harsha-simhadri/big-ann-benchmarks/neurips23/latitude-m2-medium.md

 * Evaluate without Docker.
 * Consider evaluating on other systems provided by [Latitdude](https://www.latitude.sh/)
 * Capture algorithm (index) build time.
-* Run bandwidth benchmarks for the NVMEe drive.
+* Run bandwidth benchmarks for the NVMe drive.
 * Specify the commit tag and possibly date of the algorithm evaluation.

 ## Disclaimers_And_Credits